 Deadlines for Application Materials: All application materials must be received or postmarked by the following deadlines: June 30 for Fall, November 15 for Spring and March 31 for Summer.

-Application Requirements: Applicants must have an undergraduate degree from a regionally accredited college; current K-12 teaching license; and a minimum of three years of teaching or professional educator experience.
+Application Requirements: Applicants must have an undergraduate degree from a regionally accredited college.
+A current K-12 teaching license is required for admission to the school administrator licensure program.